Skip to content Skip to navigation

 Concentration Areas in Mathematics

-The University of New Mexico Department of Mathematics offers four options for majors:
+The University of New Mexico Department of Mathematics offers four options for majors, as well as a minor option:

 Option I: Pure Mathematics